jgh-/VideoCore-Inactive/README.txt

 =========
 Version history:

-0.1.3 ~ Fixes a serious bug in the GenericAudioMixer that was causing 100% cpu usage and audio lag.
+0.1.3 ~ Update sample app with a more efficient viewport render 0.1.2 ~ Fixes a serious bug in the GenericAudioMixer that was causing 100% cpu usage and audio lag.
-0.1.2 ~ Fixes Cocoapods namespace conflicts for UriParser-cpp 0.1.1 ~ Initial CocoaPods version
+0.1.1 ~ Fixes Cocoapods namespace conflicts for UriParser-cpp 0.1.0 ~ Initial CocoaPods version

 =========